essif-lab/framework/docs/terms/data-collector.md

 type: concept
 typeid: data-collector
 stage: draft
-hoverText: "Data Collector: a functional component that collects sufficient and Validated Data for deciding whether or not a request (typically for a product or a service) is to be serviced."
+hoverText: "Data Collector: a functional component that is capable of collecting data from various Parties in the context of some Business Transaction, and Validating this data for the purpose of making one (or more) decision(s)."
 ---

 ### Short Description